allan-pg/Birth-Rate-Analysis/README.md

 1. How many children were born in total in 2015.
 2. Which month had the highest birth rate.
 3. Which month had the lowest birth rate.
-4. Which day had the highest birth rate.
+4. Which days of the week had the highest birth rate.
-5. Which day had the lowest birth rate.
+5. Which days of the week had the lowest birth rate.

 ## Summary of Findings
 - There were 4 million records of new born babies.